V-Sekai/godot-svg-mesh/README.md

-# Vector Graphics for Godot.
+# SVG Mesh for Godot.

 Work in progress.